Below is the list of Best Kids Bow and Arrow

 Low draw weight

-A lower draw weight is what most parents are looking for in a bow.
+Lower draw weight is what most parents are looking for in a bow.
 Having this feature allows their kids to use the bow easily.
-Of course, a lower draw weight is usually equivalent to a weaker shooting power.
+Of course, the lower draw weight is usually equivalent to a weaker shooting power.
 But, that is not the primary concern of the parents, especially if their kids are still very young.
 It is safer to have a weaker shooting power since it will help avoid any possible injuries.
 As long as it will help the kids get familiar with the basics of shooting an arrow, then it should be enough.

 Comes with extra accessories

-Beginners, especially children are quite prone to injury.
+Beginners, especially children, are quite prone to injury.
 Like when you are trying to learn how to ride a bicycle, you will stumble down sometimes before learning.
 Learning how to use a bow is the same, although at a much lesser magnitude.
-Using a bow is not as injury-prone than when riding a bike, but it is still better to have protection.
+Using a bow is not as injury-prone as when riding a bike, but it is still better to have protection.
 Bear Archery 1st Shot Bow Set comes with an armguard, tow safety glass arrows, and arrow quiver.

 Does a target come with the purchase?

-Yes, this is a set, it also comes with a finger tab.
+Yes, this is a set; it also comes with a finger tab.

 Is it too small?

 As said earlier, children will choose to play rather than practice how to shot with a bow and arrow.
 But how about if you let them play with a bow?
-Yes, Nerf N-Strike Blazing Bow Blaster has a brilliant design which makes it look like a toy rather than a bow.
+Yes, Nerf N-Strike Blazing Bow Blaster has a brilliant design, which makes it look like a toy rather than a bow.
 The design will attract the attention of your kid and keep them occupied for a while.
-The fun part of this bow is that the tip of the arrows made of foam which makes it very safe.
+The fun part of this bow is that the tip of the arrows made of foam, which makes it very safe.
 It is almost impossible to cause any injury to any kids playing with it.

 Perhaps the main highlight of this bow is its unique design.
 It is quite creative.
 I bet most of the children will trick that it is a toy blaster.
 Although that is a good thing.
 Since it will attract their attention and activate their curiosity.
 At the same time, it will also develop their archery skills.
 It hits both points at once.
 It acts as a toy and also as a bow for learning the basics of archery.

 If you are afraid of the idea of giving your kids the privilege of using a bow with pointy arrows, then you can turn to Nerf N-Strike Blazing Bow Blaster.
 It fires for about 40 feet speed second, which your children will surely love.
 The foam arrows are gigantic, and they are purposely created point-free for more comfortable shooting.
-It’s an amazing feature that keeps your children safety at hand while they are enhancing their skills for bow shooting.
+It’s an amazing feature that keeps your children safe at hand while they are enhancing their skills for bow shooting.